-The view of the Fascia Transversalis from behind is extremely satisfactory.
-For a proper knowledge of this membrane, the profession is indebted to the labours of Sir Astley Cooper, and much of the zeal with which the anatomy of hernia has been investigated, in latter years is attributable to him.
-The fascia transversalis is a thin tendinous membrane most generally, occasionally it more resembles condensed cellular membrane.
+The view of the FASCIA TRANSVERSALIS from behind, is extremely satisfactory.
+For a proper knowledge of this membrane, the profession is indebted to the labors of Sir Astley Cooper, and much of the zeal with which the anatomy of hernia has been investigated in latter years, is attributable to him.
+The fascia transversalis is most generally a thin tendinous membrane; occasionally, it more closely resembles condensed cellular membrane.
 It arises from the internal or abdominal edge of Poupart's ligament, and from the crista of the pubes just behind the insertion of the tendon of the internal oblique and transversalis muscles, and is extended upwards on the posterior face of the transversalis muscle to the thorax.
-At its origin it is attached to the inferior edge of the transversalis and internal oblique, particularly the part of the edge between the internal ring and the pubes.
-It is also attached to the exterior margin of the rectus abdominis.
-The internal abdominal ring or opening in this fascia marks it out in some measure as consisting of two portions, that on the iliac side of the ring is not so thick as the other, or the one on its pubic side, and both portions are much more tendinous near the crural arch than they are higher up.
+At its origin, it is attached to the inferior edge of the transversalis and internal oblique, particularly that part of their edge between the internal ring and the pubes.
+It is also attached to the exterior margin of the rectus abdominis, where the muscle is destitute of its sheath behind, and it is then continued on to the linea alba.
+The internal abdominal ring, or opening in this fascia, marks it out in some measure as consisting of two portions, that on the iliac side of the ring is not so thick as the other or the one on its pubic side, and both portions are much more tendinous near the crural arch than they are higher up.
+Were it not for the important influence of the fascia superficialis and the fascia transversalis, upon hernia, and the consequent necessity of a minute knowledge of them, the description might be much curtailed, in considering them in their proper light, to wit, as the sheaths of muscles; for it is now sufficiently apparent that the first is contiguous to the external oblique, and the second to the transversalis muscle.